schubergphilis/terraform-aws-mcaf-landing-zone/UPGRADING.md

 # Upgrading to 0.25.x

-Version `0.25.x` for additional cloudtrail you need to encrypt this trail using KMS.
+Version `0.25.x` has added support for specifying a kms_key_id in the `var.additional_auditing_trail`.
+This variable is mandatory, if you already have additional cloudtrail configurations created using this variable encryption is now mandatory.
 ```hcl
 module "landing_zone"
 ...